matthew-beisser/testing-automation-pipeline-3/docs/design.md

     end
 ```

-### Entities
+### Proposed Data Collection Entities

 #### Jira

-\[External System\]

-A Jira board is used along with epics, stories, and tasks to track the current testing tasks.
+Jira is currently used to track testing tasks.

-**- Proposed -**

-The existing layout is insufficient for use with the automation proposal.
+The existing structure is incompatible for use to update automatically.

 **TODO:**